Facts, Statistics, and Stories About Animal and Pet Abuse

 - Dogs can die within fifteen minutes from heat stroke since they can only pant and sweat through their paws when it is very hot.
 Every year many dogs die due to being left in a hot car.

-- 70 percent of those who were arrested for animal abuse, also had been arrested for other crimes.
+- Seventy percent of those arrested for animal abuse also had been arrested for other crimes.

-- 13 percent of animal abuse cases involve domestic abuse.
+- Thirteen percent of animal abuse cases involve domestic abuse.
 Investigation of animal abuse cases often uncovers domestic abuse cases.

 - Dogs that lose in a dog fight are often burned, drowned, electrocuted, or beaten to death by their owners.